-- 2. Change any of the following options in the Properties panel: - · Choose the desired color group from the Highlight menu. - Set the desired width option from the Stroke menu.
+- 2 Change any of the following options in the Properties panel: - Choose the desired color group from the Highlight menu.
+(See "About subtitle colors" on page 146.) - Set the desired width option from the Stroke menu.
 The stroke outlines the type to increase the contrast and improve readability. - Change the duration of the subtitle.
-(See Change the display time of subtitles.) - In the Alignment box, type a value from 0% to 100% and press Enter.
+(See "Change the display time of subtitles" on page 138.)

+• In the Alignment box, type a value from 0% to 100% and press Enter.
 For horizontal text, 0% aligns the text with the top of the bounding box, 100% aligns it with the bottom, and 50% aligns it with the horizontal center of the bounding box.